aio-libs/aiohttp/docs/client_advanced.rst

 This approach can be successfully used to define numerous of session given certain requirements.
-It benefits from having a single location where :class:`aiohttp.ClientSession` instances are created and where artifacts such as :class:`aiohttp.connector.BaseConnector` can be safely shared between sessions if needed.
+It benefits from having a single location where :class:`aiohttp.ClientSession` instances are created and where artifacts such as :class:`aiohttp.BaseConnector` can be safely shared between sessions if needed.

 In the end all you have to do is to close all sessions after `yield` statement::